Costa Rica 2014: A Freshman’s Journey of Self-Discovery and Adventures

 Day 3: Arenal Region

-What a BUSY DAY.
-We were in over our heads but in a good way.
-This is my favorite day because of the activities we dove into…and I got to have Costa Rican coffee again.
+It’s a busy day ahead.
+We were in over our heads but in an adventurous kind of way.
+This is my favorite day because of the activities we dove into… and I drank Costa Rican coffee again.

 I think it’s amazing that the children had extraordinary skills from practicing on the streets.
 Honestly, most of them were almost better than my poor goalie foot skills.
 Regular practice for them was to play with each other because they love it.
 It isn’t structured like back home with programs and leagues.
 I find it truly inspiring and admire the children’s spirits.